weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 import RolePyCode from '!!raw-loader!/_includes/code/python/howto.configure.rbac.roles.py';

 ## Role management

-To manage roles, the authenticated user must have appropriate `role` resource permissions.
+Role management requires appropriate `role` resource permissions through a predefined `admin` role or a role with `manage_roles` permission.

-The example below that the admin key is associated with an admin user.
-For more information check out the [Authentication](./authentication.md) and [Authorization](./authorization.md) docs.
+For more information see the [Authentication](./authentication.md) and [Authorization](./authorization.md) pages.

 <Tabs groupId="languages">